Funny stuff

 “I just fell in love with Madison's comedy scene when I moved here,” says Marie, who moved here from Philadelphia with Rambo. “[Madison] might not be a huge city, but it has some of the most hard-working, talented people I've ever met!
 They're inspiring!
 They deserve to be recognized with a cool festival and a fake award show that celebrates their many talents and gently makes fun of them,” says Marie.

 Rambo says that “Madison’s comedy scene stacks up to cities many times its size, and we want to show it off.”
-The festival features shows at 22 different venues, from The Rigby Pub downtown, to the Broom Street Theater, and all the way to McPike Park for the grand finale at the new Pursuit of Happiness Session, where national touring duo Mary Mack and Tim Harmston will perform.
-Headliners of the event include Chastity Washington, Vickie Lynn, Nick Hart (Madison's Funniest Comic, 2017), Charlie Kojis (Madison's Funniest Comic, 2016), Antoine McNeail and Anthony Siraguse, a former Madisonian who is returning from Denver.
+The festival features shows at 10 different venues, from The Rigby Pub downtown, to the Broom Street Theater, and all the way to McPike Park for the grand finale at the new Pursuit of Happiness Session, where national touring duo Mary Mack and Tim Harmston will perform.
+Headliners of the event include Chastity Washington, Vickie Lynn, Nick Hart (Madison's Funniest Comic, 2017), Charlie Kojis (Madison's Funniest Comic, 2016), Antoine McNeail and Anthony Siraguse, a former Madisonian who is returning from Chicago.

 Kicking off the festival proper is the first annual Madison Area Comedy Awards (MACAs), at Nomad World Pub on May 27.
 The show features diverse awards like “most promising back-up plan, most obscure references, and most advancement through non-comedy-related skills,” says Snell.

-Note: Editor's note: This article was corrected to reflect that the festival takes place at 10 venues, not 22.
-And Anthony Siraguse lives in Chicago, not Denver.